-We have to admit that Hoi An really stole our hearts.
-We heard a lot of good things about this city before we visited but it even exceeded our expectations.
+We share our top things to do in Hoi An, and we have to admit that this city really stole our hearts.
+We heard a lot of good things about it before we visited, but it even exceeded our expectations.
 Even though it wasn’t warm enough to enjoy the beaches too but we really enjoyed the city.
-Our favorite thing about it was how beautiful and full of lights the old town was at night.
+Our favorite thing about it was how beautiful and full of lights, the old town was at night.
 We felt like in a fairytale.

 Best time to visit